 Stay right on the river in a well-situated McKenzie River lodge or cabin.
-During the autumn months, the forests are thick with bright fall leaves set against the dark evergreens, the air is crisp and the charming accommodations are cozy.
+Throughout the autumn into winter months, the forests are thick with bright fall leaves set against the dark evergreens, the air is crisp and the charming accommodations are cozy.
 If you need a riverfront getaway to soothe your soul, these idyllic spots are just right for fishing, rafting, hiking or simply curling up by the window or on the porch and gazing out at the crystal clear ripples of one of the region's most pristine rivers.

-> For you, this means more available lodging, warm engagement with the residents, exhilarating hikes; late season rafting, mountain biking and fishing.
+For you, this means more available lodging, warm engagement with the residents, exhilarating hikes; late season rafting, mountain biking and fishing.
 If you are lucky enough to be here when the first frosty flakes start to fall (typically late November), take a dip in the hot springs, or drive further up into the mountains to the ski resorts for robust snow play.

 Eagle Rock Lodge

 Eagle Rock Lodge is an estate-like bed and breakfast with four acres of gardens along 400 feet of McKenzie riverfront.
 Catering to adult guests (no children under the age of 13 years please), this serene property features northwestern lodge with five bedrooms and a detached "Forest House" with four bedrooms.
 Gather at the fire pits, cast a line from riverfront lawn, or launch a kayak into the shallows... this manicured but woodsy property is also a popular spot for small weddings and business meetings.